-- I. PROPHECY IS "A LIGHT."
+I. PROPHECY IS "A LIGHT."
 2 Peter 1:19.

 - A spiritual light to the spiritual world.
-A spiritual light to the spiritual world.
-A so sun and moon were physical lights in the physical world.
+As sun and moon were physical lights in the physical world.
 Gen. 1:14-18.
 The Light of lights, as He is King of kings, Lord of lords.
 A revelation; something not otherwise discoverable by man.